In this section

 Our team of experts includes Peter Bartz, MD, Matthew Buelow, MD, Scott Cohen, MD, Jennifer Gerardin, MD and Salil Ginde, MD — the largest care team in the state formally trained to care for adults with congenital heart disease.
 Drs.
 Bartz, Buelow, Cohen, Gerardin and Ginde also see patients at Froedtert & the Medical College.
 Their advanced training in both pediatric and adult cardiology makes them exceptionally qualified to provide complete care as patients transition from adolescence to adulthood.
 The team has been awarded highly competitive research grants and published nearly 50 Adult Congenital Heart Disease articles in the last decade.

-Many congenital heart disease conditions and genetic heart disorders can have serious cardiac and non-cardiac complications for adults, including:
+Many congenital heart disease conditions and genetic heart disorders can have serious cardiac and non-cardiac complications for adults.
+These conditions include:

 - Coarctation of the aorta